AymanMak1/AymanMak1/Readme.md

 # Hi there, I'm Ayman Makhoukhi 👋

-## I'm a MSc Student, FullStack Developer, Data Analyst/Scientist and UI/UX Designer
+## I'm a MSc Computer Science Student, FullStack Developer, Data Analyst/Scientist and UI/UX Designer

 - 🌱 I’m currently learning everything 🤣
 - 👯 Thirsty for learning more about the CS industry